jnfran92/my-vim-config/README.md

 # my-vim-config
 Vim Configuration using vim-plug, dracula, nercommenter and others.
+All what is needed is 1 minute: Easy and quick!

 ## Init
 - Install: https://github.com/junegunn/vim-plug